The most recent news at top!

 Claiming for 100 or more employees?

-You can find this template by searching ‘download a template if you’re claiming for 100 or more employees through the Coronavirus Job Retention Scheme’ on GOV.UK.
+– If you are claiming for 100 or more employees, search for ‘download a template through the Coronavirus Job Retention Scheme’ on GOV.UK.

 Updated guidance on military reservists

-Our guidance now confirms you can furlough an employee who is a military reservist returning to work following a period of mobilisation ending after 10 July – even if they haven’t been furloughed before.
-Search for ‘Coronavirus Job Retention Scheme’ on GOV.UK to find out more.
+– Guidance now confirms you can furlough an employee who is a military reservist returning to work following a period of mobilisation ending after 10 July – even if they haven’t been furloughed before.

 Paying your employer National Insurance Contributions (NICs) and pension contributions

-Parents on statutory maternity and paternity leave who return to work in the coming months will be eligible for the government’s furlough scheme even after the 10 June cut-off date, the Treasury has announced
+Parents on statutory maternity and paternity leave who return to work in the coming months are eligible for the government’s furlough scheme even after the 10 June cut-off date

 Self-Employment Income Support Scheme